How can I contribute ?

 For memory leaks

-To check any memory leak problem in digiKam, valgrind is your friend (http://valgrind.org) Try this command line to use with valgrind :
+To check any memory leak problem in digiKam, valgrind is your friend.
+Try to run the command line below into a console and report the the trace to developers. digiKAm must be previously compiled with debug symbols.

 valgrind --tool=memcheck --leak-check=full --error-limit=no digikam